Providing Lifelong Health Care Education, Safeguarding Futures

-Project Sapulot is an Overseas Community Involvement Project (OCIP) that is based in Sapulot located in Sabah, Malaysia.
-Our project’s mission is to provide accessible, lifelong healthcare awareness and knowledge to the students in Sapulot.
+Project Sapulot is an Overseas Community Involvement Project (OCIP) that is based in Sabah, East Malaysia.
+Our project’s mission is to provide accessible and lifelong healthcare awareness and knowledge to both students and villagers in disadvantaged regions all around Sabah.

 The education lessons that are prepared are geared towards providing our beneficiary students with information about a selection of subjects that are important for their assimilation into modern society, as well as motivating them to pursue further studies.
 Additionally, Project Sapulot also helps students to identify their strengths and weaknesses in order to help them improve.
 The knowledge gained will allow them to develop as better students and citizens, thus contributing to the development of the community.

-For the AY21/22, our Education team created a holistic lesson plan with various topics such as English, Geography, Women and Men’s Health, Skin Diseases, Careers & Resumes as well as a Motivation lesson .
-As these were topics not widely covered in the students’ syllabus, our lessons helped to expand their worldviews, and equipped our beneficiaries with knowledge essential to their assimilation into today’s society.
+For the AY23/24, our Education team created a holistic lesson plan with various topics such as English, Women and Men’s Health, Personal Hygiene, Food and Nutrition, as well as Motivation lesson.
+As these were topics not covered in depth in the students’ syllabus, our lessons helped to equip our beneficiaries with knowledge essential to their assimilation into today’s society and expand their worldviews.
 The lessons also guided the students in the exploration of their knowledge of themselves to assist their development into better students and individuals.

 We also developed a lesson plan on Basic First Aid as it is crucial knowledge for all individuals in society as it prepares one for emergency medical situations.
-As the nearest clinic for the beneficiaries of Sapulot was an hour away, our Medical team took on the task of preparing lessons containing important Basic First Aid skills and simplified the know-how for the children to learn and understand.
+In the villages that we have visited, the nearest clinic for the beneficiaries was an hour away.
+General hospitals can be even further.
+Thus, our Medical team took on the task of preparing lessons containing important Basic First Aid skills and simplified the know-how for the children to learn and understand.
 The lessons included Cardiopulmonary Resuscitation (CPR), Bandaging, Choking Rescue Procedure as well as learning how to pack a First Aid Kit.
 The students found the contents new and interesting and were very focused on learning how to help themselves and their community in case of emergencies.

 If providing and equipping young minds with lifelong knowledge of health care and self-care resonate with you, learn more about Project Sapulot through our social media channels and connect with us.